Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 This is another key section where some important details are typically missing on the nursing resumes we’ve seen.
 While most nurses list their credentials, it’s important to list them in a specific manner.

 Don’t simply list acronyms, as some ATS systems may not be programmed to read shortened versions.
-Make sure to list the accrediting body, credential/certification number (where applicable) and the expiration date.
+Make sure to list the accrediting body, credential/certification number (where applicable), and expiration date.

 Basic Life Support (BLS), American Heart Association, expires: 12/1/2021

-List experience in reverse chronological order.
-Take note, if you have a lengthy employment history, you may consider only including the most recent 10-15 years experience.
+List your experience in reverse chronological order.
+If you have a lengthy employment history, you may consider only including the most recent 10-15 years of experience.
 This will shorten your resume and also limit the chances that you’ll encounter age discrimination.
-Looking at the big picture experience from 25 years ago doesn’t necessarily speak to your recent nursing experience.
-Employers care about what you can do for them now.
+Looking at the big-picture experience from 25 years ago doesn’t necessarily speak to your recent nursing experience because employers care about what you can do for them now.

-List job title first followed by your specialty.
-This is a controversial subject but, we believe employers care more about what you’ve done than who you’ve worked for.
-Use the job title as it is listed in the job posting or use a more industry-wide job title.
+This is a controversial subject, but we believe employers care more about what you’ve done than who you’ve worked for.
+Use the job title as it is listed in the job posting, or use a more industry-wide job title.
 Registered Nurse as opposed to Clinical Nurse II.

-Employment Dates.
-These are important and can be listed a number of ways.
+These are important and can be listed in a number of ways.
 However, it’s been our experience that specific dates are not necessary for a resume.
 On an application, yes, on a resume, not so much.
 You can simply list the months and years (mm/yy - present).

-Facility-specific and unit-specific information.
-This information is helpful and important to employers but, is left off the majority of resumes we’ve seen, it includes:
+This information is helpful and important to employers but is left off the majority of resumes we’ve seen, it includes:

 - Trauma level: level I, II, III